 \subsection{Orbital properties for distributional synchronization}

-The most general orbits of variational electrodynamics involve {\it{absolutely continuous}} trajectories possessing velocity discontinuities of bounded variation and a Lebesgue-integrable acceleration \cite{JDE1}.
+Orbits of variational electrodynamics can involve {\it{absolutely continuous}} trajectories possessing velocity discontinuities of bounded variation and Lebesgue-integrable accelerations \cite{JDE1}.
 Here we consider only orbits whose trajectories possess two derivatives defined piecewise.
-The delay functions $\phi_\mathpzc{j}(t,\mathbf{x})$ must be defined as distributions in order to accommodate the following three situations: (a) the velocity is \textit{discontinuous} on a countable set and thus only the distributional version of the gradient (\ref{gradient}) is sensible, (b) when the velocity reaches the speed of light, the gradient (\ref{gradient}) has a divergent denominator and (c) the second derivatives of $\phi_\mathpzc{j}$ include singularities of type $1/r$, which belong to $\mathbb{L}^2_{loc}(\mathbb{R}^3)$ as found by substituting (\ref{nxx}) into (\ref{d2fidxx}) and also in formula (\ref{mixed_deriv}).
-We distinguish three classes of periodic orbits: (i) the globally continuous velocities have a modulus smaller than the speed of light everywhere, henceforth type-(i) orbits, (ii) the velocities are lesser than the light speed wherever defined and discontinuous on a countable set of breaking points, henceforth type-(ii) orbits and (iii) the velocities are globally continuous \textit{and} both particles reach the speed of light at a central collision point, henceforth \textit{regular collisional} or type-(iii) orbits, e.g. the orbits studied numerically in \cite{EFY2}.
+The delay functions $\phi_\mathpzc{j}(t,\mathbf{x})$ must be defined as distributions in order to accommodate the following three situations: (a) the velocity is \textit{discontinuous} on a countable set and thus only the distributional version of the gradient (\ref{gradient}) is sensible, (b) when the velocity reaches the speed of light, the gradient (\ref{gradient}) has a divergent denominator and (c) the second derivatives of $\phi_\mathpzc{j}$ include singularities of type $\frac{1}{r}$, which belong to $\mathbb{L}^2_{loc}(\mathbb{R}^3)$ as found by substituting (\ref{nxx}) into (\ref{d2fidxx}) and also in formula (\ref{mixed_deriv}).
+We distinguish three classes of periodic orbits: (i) the velocities are continuous and have a modulus smaller than the speed of light everywhere, henceforth type-(i) orbits, (ii) the velocities are lesser than the speed of light wherever defined and discontinuous on a countable set of breaking points, henceforth type-(ii) orbits and (iii) the velocities are continuous everywhere \textit{and} both particles reach the speed of light at a central collision point, henceforth \textit{regular collisional} or type-(iii) orbits, e.g. the orbits studied numerically in \cite{EFY2}.